maubanel/GMS2-Action-Adventure-Game/basic-message/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

-### Basic Message Dialogue Box
+### Basic Dialogue Box

 <sub>[previous](../refactor-player/README.md#user-content-refactoring-player-step-events) • [home](../README.md#user-content-gms2-ue4-space-rocks) • [next](../)</sub>

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 I have provided some code to make dialogue boxes easier to implement.
 Lets just display some text in a pop up box.
+It includes a message box that can display a message, a yes/no question and allows the user to input text and save it to a variable.
+I have included all the needed files you need in this project.

 <br>